qeacourse/RoboNinjaWarrior/Sample_code/sample_code.md

 ![A screenshot showing a visualization of the Neato and its LIDAR readings](../How to/Pictures/sample_screenshot.png)

-The first code you should run is the [teleoperation and LIDAR visualization script](teleopAndVisualizer.m).
+The first code you should run is the [teleoperation and LIDAR visualization script](teleopAndVisualizer.md).
 The documentation for how to run it is included in the .m file.
+If you are using the simulator, and would like to see images from a virtual camera that hovers over the Neato, you can use [teleopAndVisualizerWithImages.m](teleopAndVisualizerWithImages.md).

 ## Challenge Solutions